Sparados API Documentation

 POST /secure/users/

-After the user is created, Sparados returns userId.
-This userId must then be provided in the card creation request body.
+After the user is created, Sparados returns id, which should be used as userId in the card creation request body.

 The card is created directly using the selected balanceId and the assigned userId.
-If visualId is not provided, the default card visual will be used.

 The partner can obtain the available balanceId values by calling: